 Vice President for National Programming

-John Bredar is WGBH's Vice President for National Programming, overseeing WGBH's many celebrated national series for PBS and related new media, including Frontline, Nova, Masterpiece, American Experience, and public television’s most-watched program, Antiques Roadshow.
-He supervises such WGBH lifestyle, health, and performance programs as Simply Ming, Rough Cut - Woodworking with Tommy Mac, and The Mind of a Chef.
+John Bredar is WGBH's Vice President for National Programming, overseeing WGBH's many celebrated national series for PBS and related new media, including Frontline, Nova, Masterpiece, American Experience, and Antiques Roadshow.
+He also supervises Studio Six, WGBH's in-house production studio where a wide variety of programs, from natural history to WGBH's many food shows, are produced.

 Bredar joined WGBH in 2013 after 26 years with National Geographic, where he was senior executive producer for the National Geographic Specials and was responsible for the development, production, and post-production of more than 150 programs, extending the reach of National Geographic Television internationally.
 He created the Inside series (Inside the White House, Inside the Vatican, et al.) and produced 25 documentary films on topics ranging from science and the natural world to history, drama, and political investigation.
 His work has earned him Emmy and History Maker’s Awards, and his co-production with WGBH’s Nova, Ape Genius, was recognized with a George Foster Peabody Award.
 Bredar is author of The President’s Photographer, the companion book to the National Geographic Special following President Obama’s photographer and revealing the history of presidential photographers.